holochain/wind-tunnel/scenarios/validation_receipts/README.md

 Creates an entry, wait for required validation receipts, then repeat.

+Records `wt.custom.validation_receipts_complete_time` which is the time taken from after the zome call that created the data returns, to when we have enough validation receipts.
+This is measured to the nearest 20ms so that we don't keep the agent too busy checking for receipts.

 **warning** This is a TryCP-based scenario and needs to be run differently to other scenarios.

 ### Waiting for peer discovery